Two Tanzanian U.N. peacekeepers killed in Congo ambush

 Eastern Congo, where a 1998-2003 conflict resulted in millions of deaths, remains plagued by dozens of armed groups that prey on the local population and exploit the region’s vast reserves of gold, tin and diamonds.

-Reporting by Aaron Ross; Editing by Joe Bavier, Chris Reese and Ken Wills
+Additional reporting by Michelle Nichols at the United Nations; Editing by Joe Bavier, Chris Reese and Ken Wills